YeMinKo/flutter-workspace/README.md

 ## No. 141

-- `WidgetTree, ElementTree and RendereTree` learned.
+- `WidgetTree, ElementTree and RenderTree` learned.
 - `setState()` automatically call `build()` method to re-render widget.
 - `MediaQuery` also calls `build()` method when size change.
 Should split small widgets and call inside them.